Paleotempestology: Definition and rationale

 Paleotempestology is the estimation of tropical cyclone activity with the help of proxy data.
 The name was coined by Kerry Emanuel of the Massachusetts Institute of Technology; the field has seen increased activity since the 1990s and studies were first carried out in the United States of America on the East Coast.

 The realisation that one cannot rely solely on historical records to infer past storm activity was a major driving force for the development of paleotempestology.
 The historical record in many places is too short (one century at most) to properly determine the hazard produced by tropical cyclones, especially the rare very intense ones which at times are undersampled by historical records; in the United States, for example, only about 150 years of record are available, and only a small number of hurricanes classified as category 4 or 5 – the most destructive ones on the Saffir-Simpson scale – have come ashore, making it difficult to estimate the hazard level.
 Such records may also not be representative for future weather patterns.

-Information about past tropical cyclone occurrences can be used to constrain how their occurrences may change in the future, or about how they respond to large-scale climate modes, such as sea surface temperature changes.
+Information about past tropical cyclone occurrences can be used to constrain how their occurrences may change in the future, or about how they respond to large-scale climate modes, such as sea surface temperature changes, or to check the accuracy of climate models.
 In general, the origin and behaviour of tropical cyclone systems is poorly understood, and there is concern that human-caused global warming will increase the intensity of tropical cyclones and the frequency of strong events by increasing sea surface temperatures.